When Can Employees Be Interviewed Ex Parte?

 Lawyers who sue corporations may conduct ex parte interviews of current corporate employees without the consent of the corporation’s attorney.
 State v.
 CIBA-GEIGY Corp., 247 NJ Super 314 (App.
 Div.
 1991).
 New Jersey now joins New York and other states, including California, Illinois and Michigan in a growing trend away from the more formal discovery practice involving these types of witnesses.

-In CIBA-GEIGY, a corporate criminal defendant moved for a protective order prohibiting the state Attorney General from initiating an ex parte interview with the defendant’s employees.
-The defendant argued that the State did not plan to interview the employees as witnesses, but rather that the State would try to impute the employee’s acts to the corporation.
+In CIBA-GEIGY, a corporate criminal defendant moved for a protective order.
+In this way, prohibiting the state Attorney General from initiating an ex parte interview with the defendant’s employees.
+The defendant argued that the State did not plan to interview the employees as witnesses.
+But, rather that the State would try to impute the employee’s acts to the corporation.
 The defendant, relying on ABA Rule of Professional Conduct 4.2, requested the right of defendant’s counsel to be present at all such interviews.
 Rule 4.2 states:

 “In presenting a client, a lawyer shall not communicate about the subject of the representation with a party the lawyer knows to be represented by another lawyer in the matter, unless the lawyer has the consent of the other lawyer or is authorized to do so.”

 New Jersey addressed the issue as whether any employees, and if so which employees, are parties under Rule 4.2.
 Although New Jersey has adopted ABA Rule 4.2 verbatim as RPC 4.2, the Rule does not state whether corporate employees are considered parties.
-Compounding this ambiguity is the fact that New Jersey did not adopt the ABA Comment to Rule 4.2, which expressly defines the term party as applied to a corporate entity.
+Compounding this ambiguity is the fact that New Jersey did not adopt the ABA Comment to Rule 4.2; it defines the term party as applied to a corporate entity.
 The ABA Comment to Rule 4.2 states:

 “In the case of an organization, this rule prohibits communications by a lawyer for a party concerning the matter in representation with (1) persons having managerial responsibility on behalf of the organization and (2) with any other person whose act or omission in connection with that matter may be imputed to the organization for purposes of civil or criminal liability or (3) whose statement may constitute an admission on the part of the organization.”